advCodingG/Frequency/README.md

 # Frequency
-This piece of code on wave frequency is written by Andreas Müller.
+This piece of code on noise frequency is written by Andreas Müller.
 I decoded it and added in some comments.